IBM/unitxt/docs/docs/adding_dataset.rst

         ),
     ]

-For more built-in operators read :class:`operators <unitxt.operators>`.
+For information about built-in operators read :class:`operators <unitxt.operators>`.

 Most data can be normalized to the task schema using built-in operators, ensuring your data is processed with verified high-standard streaming code.

-For custom operators, refer to the :ref:`Operators Tutorial <adding_operator>`.
+For adding new custom-made operators, refer to the :ref:`Operators Tutorial <adding_operator>`.

 The Template
 ----------------

-The responsibility of the template is to verbalize the task's input and output fields to input of the model and the gold references.
+The responsibility of the template is to verbalize the task's input and output fields to the input of the model and the gold references.
-For example taking the input fields `text`, `source_language` and `target_language` and format as a prompt
+For example taking the input fields `text`, `source_language` and `target_language` and formatting them as a prompt

 `Translate this sentence from {source_language} to {target_language}: {text}.``

 The template also verbalizes the output fields as gold references.
 In Unitxt , references are the expected textual outputs of the model.
 In this example, the `translation` field is taken, as is, as a gold reference.
-However, in other cases , the output field may undergo some transformations.
+However, in other use cases, the output field may undergo some transformations.

 If using a predefined task, you can choose from the corresponding templates available in the catalog's :ref:`Templates section <catalog.templates>`.

 .. note::

-   Use the :ref:`comprehensive guide on templates  <templates>` for more templates features.
+   Use the :ref:`comprehensive guide on templates  <templates>` for more template features.

-Alternatively you can define your custom templates:
+Alternatively, you can define your custom templates:

 .. code-block:: python